API Reference¶

 Interactive helpers and notifications |

-| Code generation and command launching | Lambda-to-script conversion, uv command builders, shell execution, shell handoff |
+| Code generation and command launching | Lambda-to-script conversion, uv command builders, shell execution, shell handoff, missing-tool install guards |

 stackops.utils.meta, stackops.utils.code, stackops.utils.installer_utils.installer_cli |